AdobeDocs/experience-platform.en/help/dashboards/user-defined-dashboards.md

 ![The Create dashboard dialog.](./images/user-defined-dashboards/create-dashboard-dialog.png)

 Users who have purchased the Data Distiller SKU have the option to use custom SQL queries to create their insights.
-See the [SQL Insight creation guide](./data-distiller/sql-insights/overview.md) for instructions on this workflow.
+See the [query pro mode overview](./sql-insights-query-pro-mode/overview.md) for instructions on this workflow.

 The newly created blank dashboard appears with your chosen name in the top left corner of the view.